Image Credit: Sherpa Trailers

 Image Credit: Sherpa Trailers.
 Bigfoot trailer shown above.

 The Bigfoot and the Yeti are designed for outdoor adventures and can go almost anywhere.
-Both models have all-terrain tires and an independent suspension system, which allows them to handle rugged terrain.
+Both models have all-terrain tires and leaf spring suspension system, which allows them to handle rugged terrain.

 One of the main differences between the Bigfoot and Yeti models is their travel capabilities.
 The Bigfoot’s aggressive off-road specifications and higher ground clearance make it ideal for rough terrain.
 The Yeti’s rounded aluminum fenders and trailer tires are ideal for on-road travel and provide a smooth ride on paved roads.